razziefox/decaf/README.md

 ## decaf framework
-decaf is an experimental minimal game framework for C. Entirely software-rendered, depending on sdl2 for the backend handling and is designed to be replaced with any other additional backends.
-Due to the experimental nature of this framework, its not recommended for use in commercial products.
+decaf is an experimental minimal game framework for C. Due to the experimental nature of this framework, its not recommended for use in commercial products yet.

 ## platforms